Kwilver/KwilsOrbitalPaper/README.md

 # Kwil's Orbital Paper

-A quick paper fork that fixes collision code to be more like vanilla minecraft + carpet optimizations.
+A quick Paper fork that changes collision code to be more like vanilla minecraft + carpet optimizations.
 This allowed the Orbital Cannon to work on the Smore SMP, a Paper server, which you can see in action below: https://www.youtube.com/watch?v=7EQN6Fve_2A https://www.youtube.com/watch?v=Sluyg8qNnOE https://www.youtube.com/watch?v=LG69S7Lf3E4